brylevkirill/notes/Reinforcement Learning.md

   - *predictive novelty motivation*
 	interesting situations are those for which the prediction errors are highest

-	["Incentivizing Exploration In Reinforcement Learning With Deep Predictive Models"](#stadie-levine-abbeel---incentivizing-exploration-in-reinforcement-learning-with-deep-predictive-models) by Stadie et al.
+	["Incentivizing Exploration In Reinforcement Learning With Deep Predictive Models"](#stadie-levine-abbeel---incentivizing-exploration-in-reinforcement-learning-with-deep-predictive-models) by Stadie et al. `paper`
-	["Curiosity-driven Exploration by Self-supervised Prediction"](#pathak-agrawal-efros-darrell---curiosity-driven-exploration-by-self-supervised-prediction) by Pathak et al.
+	["Curiosity-driven Exploration by Self-supervised Prediction"](#pathak-agrawal-efros-darrell---curiosity-driven-exploration-by-self-supervised-prediction) by Pathak et al. `paper`
-	["Reinforcement Learning with Unsupervised Auxiliary Tasks"](#jaderberg-mnih-czarnecki-schaul-leibo-silver-kavukcuoglu---reinforcement-learning-with-unsupervised-auxiliary-tasks) by Jaderberg et al.  (by using auxiliary tasks of pixel control, reward prediction and value function replay the agent is forced to learn about the controllability of its environment and the sorts of sequences which lead to rewards)
+	["Reinforcement Learning with Unsupervised Auxiliary Tasks"](#jaderberg-mnih-czarnecki-schaul-leibo-silver-kavukcuoglu---reinforcement-learning-with-unsupervised-auxiliary-tasks) by Jaderberg et al. `paper`  (by using auxiliary tasks of pixel control, reward prediction and value function replay the agent is forced to learn about the controllability of its environment and the sorts of sequences which lead to rewards)
-	["Loss is Its Own Reward: Self-Supervision for Reinforcement Learning"](https://arxiv.org/abs/1612.07307) by Shelhamer et al.
+	["Loss is Its Own Reward: Self-Supervision for Reinforcement Learning"](https://arxiv.org/abs/1612.07307) by Shelhamer et al. `paper`
-	["Feature Control as Intrinsic Motivation for Hierarchical Reinforcement Learning"](https://arxiv.org/abs/1705.06769) by Dilokthanakul et al.
+	["Feature Control as Intrinsic Motivation for Hierarchical Reinforcement Learning"](https://arxiv.org/abs/1705.06769) by Dilokthanakul et al. `paper`
-	["Improving Policy Gradient by Exploring Under-appreciated Rewards"](#nachum-norouzi-schuurmans---improving-policy-gradient-by-exploring-under-appreciated-rewards) by Nachum et al.
+	["Improving Policy Gradient by Exploring Under-appreciated Rewards"](#nachum-norouzi-schuurmans---improving-policy-gradient-by-exploring-under-appreciated-rewards) by Nachum et al. `paper`

   - *learning progress motivation*
 	reward for prediction progress, i.e. decrease of prediction errors
 	difference in prediction error of the predictor, about the same sensorimotor context, between the first prediction and a second prediction made just after the predictor has been updated with a learning rule

 	[Artificial Curiosity and Creativity](https://github.com/brylevkirill/notes/blob/master/Artificial%20Intelligence.md#artificial-curiosity-and-creativity) by Schmidhuber
-	["Automated Curriculum Learning for Neural Networks"](#graves-bellemare-menick-munos-kavukcuoglu---automated-curriculum-learning-for-neural-networks) by Graves et al.
+	["Automated Curriculum Learning for Neural Networks"](#graves-bellemare-menick-munos-kavukcuoglu---automated-curriculum-learning-for-neural-networks) by Graves et al. `paper`

   - *predictive familiarity motivation*
 	motivation to search for situations which are very predictable and thus familiar